 After spraying the polyurea, return to service is almost instantaneous variations of temperature and humidity.
 After spraying the polyurea, return to service is almost instantaneous, making a big difference in minimizing production downtime.

 They coated about 8,000 sq. ft. of concrete in 12 truck-offloading areas that required drive-in containment with ArmorThane polyurea.
-Within minutes of spray application, trucks were safely driving across it in some instances.
-Instead of spraying polyurea directly to the substrate, pre-sprayed composite panels can offer advantages for containment over the soil, gravel, or even concrete that is too damaged to be effectively rehabilitated.
+In some instances, trucks were safely driving across the concrete within minutes of spray application.
+Instead of spraying polyurea directly to the substrate, pre-sprayed composite panels can offer advantages for containment over soil, gravel, or even concrete that is too damaged to be effectively rehabilitated.

 Repairing plastic liners also presents a problem at the seams, when damaged areas are cut out and new sections.
 Polyurea products are so much more durable than plastics for containment systems.
 When needed, they can custom apply more polyurea millage to geotextile panels and berms to accommodate even the heaviest truck use and vehicle abuse.
 To verify the strength of the polyurea coating on containment mats and berms, in fact, Collins conducted several tests.